Australian-Imaging-Service/charts/docs/_deployments/ALB-Ingress-Controller.md

 ***helm upgrade -i aws-load-balancer-controller eks/aws-load-balancer-controller --set clusterName=xnat --set serviceAccount.create=false --set serviceAccount.name=aws-load-balancer-controller -n kube-system***

 Change the stickiness of the Load Balancer:
 It is important to set a stickiness time on the load balancer or you can get an issue where the Database thinks you have logged in but the pod you connect to knows you haven’t so you can’t login.
 Setting stickiness reasonably high – say 30 minutes, can get round this.
 ***alb.ingress.kubernetes.io/target-group-attributes: stickiness.enabled=true,stickiness.lb_cookie.duration_seconds=1800***

+Change the Load Balancing Algorithm:
+***alb.ingress.kubernetes.io/target-group-attributes: load_balancing.algorithm.type=least_outstanding_requests***

 ## Add SSL encryption to your Application Load Balancer